MachineLemonade/docs/docs/running-jobs-and-scaling.md

 ## Scaling the Scheduler and Webserver.

 If you are seeing delays in tasks being scheduled (check the Gantt Chart), it's usually a time to scale up your scheduler.
+You can also receive email alerts when your scheduler is underprovisioned (more on this in the Alerting section).

 If your Airflow UI is really slow or crashes when you try to load a large DAG, you'll want to scale up your webserver.